oneapi-src/oneDNN/rfcs/20211025-augru/README.md

 As a result new `rnn_desc_v2_t` should be introduced.

  * Pros:
-   - Flexibility.
-User can specify data type and format_tag for attention scores
+   - No ambiguity, separate memory desc for attention
  * Cons:
    - `rnn_desc_v2_t`
+   - An additional md increases size of the structure, which is already huge

 ## 2.b.2 New types